Quickstart

 • Preprocess: the ML data (model input data)

-• Train: - the saved model (here model.txt) <br> - the validation scores (val_scores.json) <br> - the predicted response data on the validation split (val_y_data_predicted.csv) <br>
+• Train: - the saved model (here model.txt) <br> - the validation data performance scores (val_scores.json) <br> - the predicted response data on the validation set (val_y_data_predicted.csv) <br>

-• Infer: - the inference scores (test_score.json) <br> - the predicted response data on the inference split (test_y_data_predicted.csv) <br>
+• Infer: - the test data performance scores (test_score.json) <br> - the predicted response data on the test data (test_y_data_predicted.csv) <br>